National Fresh Water Fishing Hall of Fame

 The Fresh Water Fishing Hall of Fame is an American hall of fame in Hayward, Wisconsin, dedicated to promoting freshwater fishing.
 Approximately 100,000 visitors tour the museum each year.
-The 143 ft muskie sculpture is the world's largest muskie.
+The 143 ft muskie sculpture is the world's largest muskie sculpture.

 Museum

 The hall of fame was founded in 1960, with buildings constructed in 1976.
 It is located on a 6 acre plot of land in Hayward near Wisconsin Highway 27, and it occupies 25000 sqft in seven buildings.
 One of the buildings is a 143 ft fiberglass sculpture of a jumping muskie fish.
 The lower jaw of the fish is an observation deck that has on occasion been used for weddings.
 The museum contains exhibitions of over 400 mounted fish, along with 300 outboard motors.
 The Hall of Fame also maintains records for the largest fresh water fish in the United States and the world.

 Inductees

 Individuals are inducted into the Hall of Fame in four categories: Enshrinement Programs, Fishing Guide Recognition, Legendary Anglers, and Organization Recognition.
 There have been 65 individuals inducted under the Enshrinement Program for their national and world impact on fresh water fishing, 78 as Legendary Anglers for their impact on at least a regional level, 15 for their work in the field as fishing guides, and 24 organizations for their contributions to the sport.

 Notable inductees include Juliana Berners, Ole Evinrude, Virgil Ward, Izaak Walton, and baseball player Ted Williams, who was known for his fishing skill.